Moving to Canada?

 Welcoming newcomers from abroad is a well-established tradition in this country.
 While historically, emigrants moving to the True North used to be mainly of European origin, most immigrants come from Asian countries nowadays.
 The local authorities have a broad immigration policy, and there are also specific visa programs for people who move to Canada temporarily.

-Canada’s continuing economic success makes moving to the world’s second largest countryan attractive option for many expats-to-be.
+Canada’s continuing economic success makes moving to the world’s second largest country by area an attractive option for many expats-to-be.
 Relocating here means nothing short of starting a new life in one of the world’s wealthiest nations.

-When planning the big step abroad to Canada, potential expats should consider the strong regional disparities in economic development.
-Chances are high that you will live in the south, within 160 km of the US border — around 90% of the population live in this area.
+When planning the big step abroad, potential expats moving to Canada should consider the strong regional disparities in economic development.
+Chances are high that you will live in the south, within 160 km of the US border — around 90% of the population lives in this area.
 Consequently, most of the industries which offer opportunities for expats moving to Canada are located there, too.

 The northern parts of Alberta and Saskatchewan hold a large number of oil and gas fields as well as oil sands, which contribute to the economic success of these regions.
 They attract investors and workers from all over the world.
 Other regions, such as the Atlantic Provinces, face more economic difficulties and are less frequently a destination for expats relocating to Canada.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.